l-palermo/CV/README.md

 ## About me

 I am a Software Developer who has just graduated at Makers Academy - 12-week software development Bootcamp.
 I previously worked as a fully qualified Architect for different firms in London and Italy.

-During my studies both at Makers and at the University of Architecture I have always been fully focused to achieve the best result.
+During my studies, both at Makers and at the University of Architecture, I have always been fully focused to achieve the best result.

-My interest in tech was emerging from the beginning of my Architectural career, always seeking for new software and functionality for drawing, modelling retouching pictures.
+My interest in tech emerged from the beginning of my Architectural career.
+I always looked for new software and functionality for drawing, modelling retouching pictures.

-The main wish of an Architect is to create spaces where people feel comfortable and happy building the background of their life.
+As an architect, my goal was to create spaces where people feel comfortable and happy, building the background of their life.
 It is fascinating seeing how tech is embedded in people's lives and how powerful it is in its ability to change the way we live.

-I have so decided to change because I want to be part of the tech-world that is changing the way we live and shape the world, creating something that not only the client uses but everyone can enjoy and interact with it.
+I have decided to change because I want to be part of the tech-world that is changing the way we live and shape the world, creating something that not only the client uses but everyone can enjoy and interact with.

 ## Skills

 #### Hard worker

-In architecture hard working is a must, long hours and painful deadline are at a daily order and clients who change their mind at the last minute when everything is ready to go.
-Hard-working never scared me and this career change is a clear example of it.
+As an Architect hard work is a must.
+Long hours and deadlines are at a daily order as well as clients who change their mind at the last minute.
+Hard-work never scared me and has given me confidence to change career while bringing the same dedication to a new industry.

 #### Determination